eyedeekay/iget/README.md

 ```
 flag needs an argument: -h
 Usage of ./bin/iget:
+  --lineLength string
+    	Linelength(not enabled, provided so it doesn't break places where eepGet is already used, pipe it to something else to control line length, a wrapper will do this for iget)
   -bridge-addr string
     	host:port of the SAM bridge.
 Overrides bridge-host/bridge-port. (default "127.0.0.1:7656")
   -bridge-host string